 - 11 through 15 mph over the legal speed limit.

 - Failure to stop for a school bus or for disobeying a school crossing guard.

 - 10 mph or less over the legal speed limit.

 - All other moving violations of traffic laws.

-- Refusal of Preliminary Breath Test (PBT) by anyone under age 21.
+Refusal of Preliminary Breath Test (PBT) by a driver under age 21.

 *Please note that snowmobile and off-road vehicle (ORV) alcohol-conviction points are placed on a driver record and may result in licensing action against your driving privileges even though the violation happened while operating a snowmobile or ORV.

 Offense Code Index